Necessity is a Privelege

 Distance

-Moreover , imagine living in a society that constantly speaks about democracy and equal rights, yet your daily experience has conditioned you to view even genuine attempts at help with skepticism.
-This response comes from a place of survival intelligence developed over generations of being overlooked, dismissed, and disappointed.
 When we walked in carrying good intentions and packed donations, one thing I realized was that our presence might look less as some sort of an assistance and more as another reminder of the systematic denial they've faced their entire lives.
 Every time someone like us appears looking comfortable and composed, it reinforces the distance between what we have access to and what remains forever beyond their reach.
 The reaction has nothing to do with envy or resentment in the petty sense.
 It's more that we physically embody a world they've been locked out of, and our arrival, however well-meaning, makes that exclusion visible all over again.

 The Children

 The scene at the slum though was basically uncontained energy.
-Kids rushed toward us from every direction, laughing and shoutings, and actual physical fights erupted over packets of chips and secondhand shirts - completely unguarded excitement over things I've trained myself to consider insignificant.
+Kids rushed toward us from every direction, laughing and shoutings, and actual physical fights erupted over packets of chips and secondhand shirts - genuine excitement over things I've trained myself to consider insignificant.
 These kids experience joy in a way that feels alien to those of us who've grown used to having our needs met before we even articulate them.
 What really got to me was watching some of them recite alphabets and numbers despite having little to no formal education.
 I kept circling back to the same thought: if someone gave them actual resources and consistent support, the trajectory of their lives could and would change entirely.
 The gap between them and anyone else has nothing to do with capacity or potential.
 It's purely about access, about who gets the opportunity to develop what's already there and who gets left behind before they even start.

 We're the Privileged Ones